Improving the accessibility of the government blogging and campaigns platforms

 The importance of accessibility

-At dxw we work with a range of government departments and organisations in the public sector.
-It’s a well established government policy to make sure all users find digital services accessible.
+At dxw we work with a range of organisations in the public sector.
+It’s well established government policy to make sure all users find digital services accessible.

-Inclusive design is what we do.
-Whether it’s hosting services or bespoke website development.
-Whether they’re in the discovery, alpha, beta, or live phase.
-Whatever we’re working on, and at all stages, we’ll be thinking about how to make a service inclusive for everyone who uses it.
+Inclusive design is at the heart of everything we do.
+Whether it’s hosting services or bespoke website development in the discovery, alpha, beta, or live phase.
+Whatever we’re working on, at all stages, we’ll be thinking about how to make a service inclusive for everyone who uses it.

 That means designing with users in mind from the beginning.
 We recruit user research participants from across the digital inclusion scale, and conduct continuous research that informs iterative improvements.

 We’re writing our own dxw inclusive design handbook which will be a bit more tailored to our experience and approach than the Service Manual.
-We plan to publish it as a guide in our Playbook, where we openly share how we do things.
+We plan to publish it in our Playbook, where we openly share how we do things.
 Look out for it soon.

 What we do to encourage inclusive website design